thegworld/gtx-browser/docs/security/life-of-a-security-issue.md

-A security bug begins when a reporter [responsibly discloses](https://www.chromium.org/Home/chromium-security/reporting-security-bugs/) a bug in the [Chromium issue tracker](https://code.google.com/p/chromium/issues/entry?template=Security%20Bug).
+A security bug begins when a reporter [responsibly discloses](https://www.chromium.org/Home/chromium-security/reporting-security-bugs/) a bug in the [GTx Browser issue tracker](https://code.google.com/p/chromium/issues/entry?template=Security%20Bug).
 The new bug is placed in a queue of other incoming security bugs, and it is view-restricted to the reporter and select individuals on a need-to-know